Toggle menu

 This proposal will save the council £29,040 per year.

-The nine clients will be offered alternative services that could also meet their needs, so we believe the impact would be minimal.
+The nine clients would be offered alternative services that could also meet their needs, so we believe the impact would be minimal.

 Icon for pdf Please refer to the Equity Impact Assessment for further information to see what has already been identified.
 [214KB]

-What else we have considered before arriving at our proposal
+What else was considered before arriving at our proposal

 The other options we've considered, but discounted are: